mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Test-Suite.md

 In addition to low-level subsystems, the suite tests the overall operation of MMGen’s commands by running them interactively as a user would.
-Thus the test suite is useful not only for ensuring the MMGen system is correctly installed and working on your platform but also for learning how it works.
+Thus the test suite is useful not only for ensuring the MMGen Wallet system is correctly installed and working on your platform but also for demonstrating how it works.

-BTC-only testing requires only Bitcoin Core to be installed.
-Altcoin testing requires various helper programs and libraries.
-Installation instructions for these are provided below.
-Non-standard RPC ports and data directories are always used, so there’s no need to stop your running node or nodes.
+BTC-only testing requires installation of Bitcoin Core and pycoin only, while altcoin testing requires additional helper programs and libraries, installation instructions for which are provided below.
+Non-standard RPC ports and data directories are always used, so there’s no need to stop any running nodes.

-On Linux/x86\_64 with a reasonably fast processor, the full suite should run in under 15 minutes when invoked with the `-F` option.
+On Linux/x86\_64 with a reasonably fast processor, the full suite should run in under 20 minutes when invoked with the `-F` option.
 Execution times on other platforms may be much slower.

 ## Quick start